 One way to prove a product’s scalability is to show off its large-scale implementations.
 That’s one reason customer testimonial pages often highlight a company’s biggest, most recognizable clients.

 By advertising your relationship with big-name brands, you establish your company’s credibility and capacity to provide enterprise-level solutions.

 There are two things to consider when generating customer testimonials—what type of story you want to tell and which client relationship would best illustrate it.

-Faith Hanna, a lead customer content producer at Zendesk, says she targets multiple objectives when crafting testimonials.
+Faith Hanna, a lead customer content producer at Zendesk, says she targets multiple objectives when crafting a great testimonial.

-“Our team aims to find, shape, and produce customer stories that accomplish three goals: they resonate with the audience we’re trying to reach, they amplify the messaging or motions that Zendesk is emphasizing, and they cover content gaps we’ve identified,” Hanna says.
+“Our team aims to find, shape, and produce customer testimonials that accomplish three goals: they resonate with the audience we’re trying to reach, they communicate Zendesk’s message, and they cover content gaps we’ve identified,” Hanna says.

 To find those sorts of examples, Hanna and her teammates use a few methods.